Boxer Rebellion: Causes

-The "Boxers" called themselves the "Militia United in Righteousness" for the first time one year later, at the Battle of Senluo Temple (October 1899), a clash between Boxers and Qing government troops.
-By using the word "Militia" rather than "Boxers", they distanced themselves from forbidden martial arts sects, and tried to give their movement the legitimacy of a group that defended orthodoxy.
+The Boxers called themselves the "Militia United in Righteousness" for the first time in October 1899, at the Battle of Senluo Temple, a clash between Boxers and Qing government troops.
+By using the word "Militia" rather than "Boxers", they distanced themselves from forbidden martial arts sects and tried to give their movement the legitimacy of a group that defended orthodoxy.

-Aggression toward missionaries and Christians drew sharp responses from diplomats protecting their nationals.
+Violence toward missionaries and Christians drew sharp responses from diplomats protecting their nationals, including Western seizure of harbors and forts and the moving in of troops in preparation for all-out war, as well as taking control of more land by force or by coerced long-term leases from the Qing.
 In 1899, the French minister in Beijing helped the missionaries to obtain an edict granting official status to every order in the Roman Catholic hierarchy, enabling local priests to support their people in legal or family disputes and bypass the local officials.
 After the German government took over Shandong, many Chinese feared that the foreign missionaries and possibly all Christian activities were imperialist attempts at "carving the melon", i.e., to colonise China piece by piece.
 A Chinese official expressed the animosity towards foreigners succinctly, "Take away your missionaries and your opium and you will be welcome."

-The early growth of the Boxer movement coincided with the Hundred Days' Reform (11 June – 21 September 1898), in which progressive Chinese officials, with support from Protestant missionaries, persuaded the Guangxu Emperor to institute sweeping reforms.
-This alienated many conservative officials, whose opposition led Empress Dowager Cixi to intervene and reverse the reforms.
-The failure of the reform movement disillusioned many educated Chinese and thus further weakened the Qing government.
-The empress seized power and placed the reformist emperor under house arrest.

-The national crisis was widely perceived as caused by "foreign aggression" inside.
-Even though afterwards a majority of Chinese were extremely grateful for the actions of the alliance.
-At the time, the Qing government was extremely corrupt, common people often faced extortions from government officials and the government offered no protection from the violent actions of the Boxers.
+In 1899, the Boxer Rebellion developed into a mass movement.
+The previous year, the Hundred Days' Reform, in which progressive Chinese reformers persuaded the Guangxu Emperor to engage in modernizing efforts, was suppressed by Empress Dowager Cixi and Yuan Shikai.
+The Qing political elite struggled with the question of how to retain its power.
+The Qing government came to view the Boxers as a means to help oppose foreign powers.
+The national crisis was widely perceived as caused by "foreign aggression" inside, even though afterwards a majority of Chinese were grateful for the actions of the alliance.
+The Qing government was corrupt, common people often faced extortions from government officials and the government offered no protection from the violent actions of the Boxers.